 If you’re looking for a family holiday that actually feels like a holiday then you can’t go wrong with the Caribbean – regular flights, manageable flight times and the holy trinity of sun, sea and sand.

 Caribbean resorts with a plethora of facilities and kids’ clubs are always great options, particularly those that offer all-inclusive rates.
-But a private villa is also worth considering, especially if it comes with a private chef and housekeeper.
-Whether luxury resort or private villa, our suggestions below have been hand-pick by our specialists to bring fun to all the family.
+But a private villa is also worth considering, especially when it comes with a private chef and housekeeper.
+Whether luxury resort or private villa, our suggestions below have been hand-picked by our specialists for their style, activities and location.

 THE BEST FAMILY VILLAS IN THE CARIBBEAN

 Back at the villa it’s the views that steal the show, and it’s easy to laze around the pool or on the lawn, or on the covered verandah that runs around the property, gazing across the bay towards the islands in the distance.
-A housekeeping service five days a week keeps everything spick and span, and a great local cook will come in when required to take the pressure off of cooking.
+A housekeeping service five days a week keeps everything spick and span, and a great local cook will come in when required to create culinary masterpieces.

 One of the finest private villas in Antigua, Palm Point lends itself perfectly to holidays for larger families and significant celebrations.
-For starters, it’s located on a private peninsula within walking distance of Jolly Harbour and has its own sandy beach for sunbathing, swimming and sandcastle building.
+For starters, it’s located on a private peninsula within walking distance of Jolly Harbour and has its own sandy beach.
 Paddle boards and kayaks provide plenty of opportunities for fun on the water, while back at the house you’ll find table tennis, board games and a pool and jacuzzi with splendid ocean views.
 A six-seater speedboat and a 72-foot Sunseeker Predator are available to hire should you feel like venturing seawards.

 You needn’t lift a finger either.
 A first-rate chef will cook three meals a day and serve them on whichever of the sea-facing terraces you prefer.
-Housekeeping is performed daily to keep the place looking tidy, and the concierge team can arrange anything you like from massage and beauty treatments to snorkelling trips and restaurant reservations.
-And with seven stunning bedrooms – including the master suite in a circular pavilion perched above the water at the tip of the peninsula – there’s more than enough room to bring the children, grandchildren and grandparents too.
+Housekeeping is performed daily and the concierge team can arrange anything from massage and beauty treatments to snorkelling trips and restaurant reservations.
+And with seven stunning bedrooms – including a generously-proportioned master suite in a circular pavilion perched above the water at the tip of the peninsula – there’s more than enough room to bring the children, grandchildren and grandparents too.

 Almond Hill Villa is the best of both worlds: the privacy of an independent villa in Jamaica with all the advantages of a high-end hotel.
-That’s because the owners have arranged for their guests to get complimentary access to the aforementioned Round Hill resort just minutes away, including use of its rarefied Elemis Spa and – crucially for parents – the wonderful Pineapple and 7-Up kids’ clubs.
+That’s because the owners have arranged complimentary access to the Round Hill resort just minutes away, including use of its rarefied Elemis Spa and – crucially for parents – the wonderful Pineapple and 7-Up kids’ clubs.

 The villa itself has four good-size bedrooms (two of which can be set up with twin beds), a large private pool with a shaded gazebo, show-stopping views across Montego Bay, and a wraparound deck that’s perfect for reading and candlelit dinners.
 Staff are exceptionally friendly and helpful and include a housekeeper, butler and private chef.
-Some good child-friendly beaches are not far away, while energetic teens can try everything from ziplining to scaling Jamaican waterfalls.
+Some excellent child-friendly beaches are within easy reach, while energetic teens can try everything from ziplining to scaling Jamaican waterfalls.

-If, however, you do manage to succeed in dragging your tribe away from the villa’s fully equipped gym and media centre, children’s playroom and inviting sundeck, then you’ll find that the beach is but a short a stroll away, as are all the attractions of The Cotton House hotel, including its spa, restaurants, tennis courts and water sports.
+If, however, you do succeed in dragging your tribe away from the villa’s fully equipped gym and media centre, children’s playroom and inviting sundeck, then you’ll find that the beach is but a short stroll away, as are all the attractions of The Cotton House, including its spa, restaurants, tennis courts and water sports.
 It’s the perfect environment for a blissed-out family holiday.